 In addition to that, they’re higher up on the color scale, making them closer to a white “daylight” effect than you’re going to achieve with most other bulbs.

 NINEO LED Headlight H4 (9003 Hi/Lo) Bulbs Conversion Kit

 LED conversion kits are the usual method used to achieve ultra-bright lights in the modern world.
 There are definitely inferior kits out there, but Nineo’s option comes in bright and clear, with great heat dissipation and an impressive lumen count of 12,000.
 No extra wiring is required so anyone can quickly and simply install this conversion kit right at home.

 They come in a “cool white” color spectrum (see full specs), allowing for an almost daylight effect without being alarmingly white.
 Give them a shot if you’re looking for a solid kit at a good price.
 These are among the best and brightest H4 bulbs period.

 Coming in from LASFIT, this is a bargain set of LED lights which are easy to install and add an impressive amount of power to your car’s front lights.
 They’re very bright, even when comparing more expensive options, coming in at 7200 lumen combined.
 These are great for the budget-minded consumer who still wants to ensure they have a great upgrade over their standard bulbs.

 H4 Led Headlight Bulbs Conversion kit

-If you’ll settle only for the best and brightest H4 bulbs this is the kit you’re looking for.
-It’s a little bit more expensive than many other kits, but the amount of thought put into the technology is massive.
+If you’ll settle only for the best and brightest H4 bulbs this is the kit you’re looking for. the amount of thought put into the technology is massive.
 These lights will last nearly forever due to the fact that they’re LEDs and the heatsinks are way above par.